atrahhdis/shargrol/README.md

 https://shargrolpostscompilation.blogspot.com/p/blog-page.html

-It is based on Shargrols' posts at dharmaoverground.org.
+It is based on Shargrol's posts at dharmaoverground.org.

 ## Downloads (latest update 2020-02-13):